Alexander Volkonsky: Staff Officer

 Promoted to Captain in May 1900.
 He participated in the Chinese campaign of 1900-1901 as a staff officer.
 In September 1901 – October 1902 Volkonsky commanded 3rd Squadron of the Sumy Dragoons regiment.

-In years 1902-1906 he served in the General Staff in St. Petersburg.
+From 1902 to 1906, he served in the General Staff in St. Petersburg.
 He published several articles and books on the current military situation.

 Military attache in Italy

 In February 1908 Volkonsky was appointed Russian military attache in Italy.
 Promoted to the rank of colonel in April 1908.

 Aide-de-camp of Emperor Nicholas II.
 In 1912 he had to resign for political reasons.

-During the World War I he returned to the active service with the rank of colonel.
+During World War I, he returned to the active service with the rank of colonel.
 From 1915 to 1917 he was again appointed Russian military attache to Rome.

 Emigre

-After the Bolshevik Revolution he remained in Italy in exile.
+After the Bolshevik Revolution, he remained in Italy in exile.
 Maintained close ties with General Pyotr Wrangel.
 He authored several works, directed against the Ukrainian separatist movement, among them "The Ukraine question: The historic truth versus the separatist propaganda" (1920), published in Russian, English and French.

 His other works were the "Name of Russia in the pre-Mongolian time" (1929), "What is the main danger?"
 (1929), "Little Russian and Ukrainian" (1929).

 In 1930 he converted to the Catholic Faith from Russian Orthodoxy.
 On 6 July 1930 was ordained to the priesthood by Bulgarian Roman Catholic bishop, Exarch of Sofia Cyril Kurtev.
 He participated in the Congress of the Russian Catholic clergy in Rome (1930), on behalf of which he wrote historical and the dogmatic work "Catholicism and the Holy Tradition of the East " (Paris, 1933–1934).
 Volkonsky worked at the Pontifical Commission Pro Russia, which was responsible for all matters concerning Catholics of all rites inside the Soviet Union and Russians in the Diaspora, and as a teacher of Russian and other Slavic languages at the Pontifical Oriental Institute.

 Volkonsky died on 18 October 1934 in Rome.
 He was buried in the crypt of the Greek College in Rome's Campo Verano cemetery (grave was not preserved).